 Where to buy a sim card at Copenhagen Airport

-Denmark is the first country where I found out that the market for prepaid sim cards for tourists is so complicated.
-That is why you won't find a sim card store of any of the Denmark mobile internet operators at Copenhagen Airport.
+Denmark is the first country where I found out that the market for prepaid sim cards for tourists is rather complicated.
+That is why you won't find a sim card store at Copenhagen Airport of any of the mobile internet operators in Denmark.

 There are 3 places to buy a sim card for Denmark at Copenhagen Airport: WH Smith shop and the 7-Eleven in the arrivals hall and there is a sim card vending machine in the baggage claim hall.

-There are no mobile phone shops at Copenhagen airport.
-You can’t really expect any service from the above convenience stores and of course neither from the sim card vending machine.
+You can't really expect any service from the above convenience stores and of course neither from a sim card vending machine.

-Good thing is that people in Denmark speak at least very good English and are very friendly and helpful.
-Staff at these convenience stores are no experts in sim cards, so difficult questions like if the sim cards include EU roaming for example could not be answered.
+Good thing is that people in Denmark speak very good English and are very friendly and helpful.
+Staff at these convenience stores are no experts in sim cards, so difficult questions like if the sim cards include EU data roaming could not be answered.

 When traveling onwards in Europe, prepaid Denmark sim cards are a no-go.
-Please take a look at my list of the best prepaid and e-sim cards for traveling in Europe in 2024 and save yourself the hassle of buying a sim card in Denmark.
+Please take a look at my list of the best prepaid and eSIMs for traveling in Europe in 2024 and save yourself the hassle of buying a prepaid sim card in Denmark.

 Prices sim cards Copenhagen Airport